 Fun fact: Bone marrow has iron in it.
-Which means this whipped bone marrow recipe is one more way to bring meaty minerals into your baby’s diet.
+Which means this whipped bone marrow recipe is one more way to bring #meatyminerals into your baby’s diet.

-Bone marrow is also fatty.
 And as an iron-rich fat, you can use it in sweet and savory dishes alike, making it a wonderful source of heme iron for babies who’d rather eat a sweet potato mash over liver pate or a lamb chop.

-Why bone marrow rules my world
+Why bone marrow rules my world: Benefits of bone marrow for babies

 There are some foods for baby that I literally obsess over.
 These foods are largely underused and yet packed with many of the nutrients that babies need.